Being Your Best Reference Account: 4 Questions Every CIO Should Ask

-Last year, I committed to advancing the use of our own technology, Zuora on Zuora - a strategic program designed to become our best reference account.
+Last year, I committed to advancing the use of our own technology, Zuora on Zuora—a strategic program designed to become our best reference account.
 Today, we are a real, billable account on Zuora with benefits rippling across the company.
 Our employees use it every day to run the Quote to Cash lifecycle of our subscription business.
-Our executive staff pull reports & insights to measure the health of our subscribers and make data-driven decisions.
+Our executive staff pull reports and insights to measure the health of our subscribers and make data-driven decisions.
 My IT team partners with Product and Engineering to provide feedback on product strategy and roadmap.
-More importantly, we proudly share our own design principles, best practices and implementation with prospects, customers and partners - the power of transparency!
+More importantly, we proudly share our own design principles, best practices & implementation with prospects, customers and partners—the power of transparency!

 Before you set out to become your best reference account, ask yourself these four critical questions: